FrancesCoronel/personal-website-v3/content/podcast.md

 ## When will the episodes be published?

-I plan on releasing an episode every 2 weeks.
+I plan on releasing an episode at least once every month or more often, depending on my bandwidth at the time.

-## Where will the episodes be hosted?
+## Where will the episodes be published?

-The URL [https://techqueenspod.com](https://techqueenspod.com) redirects to this page at [https://www.fvcproductions.com/podcast](https://www.fvcproductions.com/podcast).
+You will be find all the episodes at [https://techqueenspod.com](https://techqueenspod.com) which redirects to this page at [https://www.fvcproductions.com/tech-queens](https://www.fvcproductions.com/tech-queens).

-Recordings will be distributed through Anchor at [https://anchor.fm/tech-queens](https://anchor.fm/tech-queens).
+Recordings will be distributed through Anchor at [https://anchor.fm/tech-queens](https://anchor.fm/tech-queens) and then shared on these platforms:

+- Apple Podcasts
+- Breaker
+- Castbox
+- Google Podcasts
+- Overcast
+- Pocket Casts
+- RadioPublic
+- Spotify
+- Stitcher

 ## How will the episodes be formatted?